 While oral hygiene has drastically improved over the years, millions of Americans still suffer from tooth loss caused by a variety of problems.
-Tooth decay, gingivitis, or other oral health issues can lead to tooth loss.
-Luckily, as oral hygiene improves, so does our answer for tooth loss.
+Tooth decay, gingivitis, or other oral health issues are all common causes.
+Luckily, as oral hygiene improves, so do our solutions for tooth loss.
 Building on the dentures and bridges of the past, dental implants can now treat people with missing teeth.

 What Are Dental Implants?

 Dental implants are the foundation for replacement teeth.
 They’re metal posts or frames that are surgically added to the jawbone, allowing dentists to properly affix replacement teeth.
-Once in place, dental implants provide stability for replacement teeth and ensure that replacement teeth don’t slide or shift in the mouth.
+Once in place, dental implants provide stability for replacement teeth and ensure that they don’t slide or shift in the mouth.

 Compared to other methods of replacement teeth like dentures or bridges, implants can be more costly.
 Insurance typically does not cover more than 10% of the cost.
 Implants can be seen as a long-term investment in your comfort and health, though, as they have a success rate of 98% and have the potential to last a lifetime.